SCSDMWT/climate_scenario_web_tool/README.md

 The web app calls a function in [`scotclimpact/routes.py`](scotclimpact/routes.py) that corresponds to the request for the data set.

-The statistical calculation is done in [`scotclimpact/extreme_temp.py`] (other hazards to follow).
+The statistical calculation is done in [`scotclimpact/extreme_temp.py`](scotclimpact/extreme_temp.py) (other hazards to follow).
 The calculation relies heavily on the Python [xarray][xarray] package.
-However, it is not possible to transfer xarray `DataSet` objects back to the browser.
+However, it is not possible to transfer Xarray `DataSet` objects back to the browser.
 Utility functions in [`scotclimpact/data_helpers.py`](scotclimpact/data_helpers.py) are used to convert the xarray object to GeoJSON which can be interpreted in the browser.